 Each party to a disciplinary hearing shall be given prior written notice by the Chairperson of the Disciplinary Committee of the date, time, and place of the hearing.
 Whenever feasible, this notice shall be at least 72 hours in advance.
 The notice will be delivered in person or sent by certified mail.
 If the Committee determines that a party is intentionally avoiding service, the Committee may elect to hold the hearing in the absence of such party upon a majority vote of the Committee members.

 Attendance at Hearing

 - Disciplinary Committee hearings shall be private and confidential and will be limited to persons officially involved.
 Persons present shall include Disciplinary Committee members, the Vice President of Student Services or his/her designee, the student who is the subject of the hearing and his/her advisor, appropriate staff members, a recorder, and witnesses for both parties.
 Non-party witnesses will be present only when giving testimony.
 The Vice President of Student Services, or his/her designee, shall be responsible for preparing and presenting the College's case.
 NOTE: All references in these hearing procedures to the "Vice President of Student Services" shall also apply to any designee of the Vice President.

 - The student shall have the right to have one advisor, who may be, but does not have to be, an attorney, present during the hearing.
-The advisor may not address the hearing to give evidence on behalf of the student or ask questions of the committee or witnesses.
+The advisor may not address the hearing committee to give evidence or argument on behalf of the student or ask questions of the committee or witnesses.
 In answering or asking questions, the student may seek advice from the advisor before proceeding.

 - In the event that a disciplinary hearing is scheduled for a student, and the student has been made aware of the date, time, and place, but fails to appear at the hearing, the hearing may be conducted in the student's absence.